Rated 5 stars

 • Bashania

-Clumping/Clump-Forming Bamboo Types
+Clumping/Clump-Forming Bamboo Varieties

 Clump-forming tend to be less invasive, instead creating large root balls.
 The following are common clumping bamboos: